blurayne/skel/CODEOFCONDUCT.md

 or punishing those who themselves use force such as criminals, parts of government and many corporations (non-interventionism).

-Governments and corporations should not use their powers to censor speech, conscript the young, prohibit voluntary exchanges, steal or “redistribute” property, or interfere in the lives of individuals who are otherwise minding their own business.
+Governments, organizations and corporations should not use their powers to censor speech, conscript the young, prohibit voluntary exchanges, steal or “redistribute” property, or interfere in the lives of individuals who are otherwise minding their own business.

-We believe that that code should be applied consistently, even to the actions of governments and corporations.
+We believe that that code should be applied consistently, even to the actions of governments, organizations, corporations.
 Rule by law should be restricted to protecting people from violations of their rights and not enforcing cultural narratives.

 We encourage you to take on responsibility for your actions against yourself and towards others – and not relying on some kind of nanny.
-Yet we try to keep voluntary participants in this project free from harrassment to do their contribution and free and accepted in our community.
+Yet we try to keep voluntary participants in this project free from harassment to do their contribution and free and accepted in our community.
 We reserve ourselves the right to keep you off the lawn and god damn it we do shoot if we don't don't comply with our standards.